NERV-DAO/documentation/NERV by-laws.md

 Website
 </p>

-The offici5al website of the NERV DAO serves the triple propose of distributing documentation created during DAO's work, recruiting new members and as a means for communication with external entities.
+The official website of the NERV DAO serves the triple propose of distributing documentation created during DAO's work, recruiting new members and as a means for communication with external entities.

 I.Maintenance and updates to the website are responsibility of DAO's ?? body.